SomeRandomFella/SFoolsOS/README.md

 # SFoolsOS

 💻 SFoolsOS is a open-sourced browser based, linux style terminal html file, were you can play games, talk in chat and much more!
 All in one html file.
-Contribution is welcomed but we do not accept small contributions like readme changes or a small change in a function (and NO ai code).
+Contribution is welcomed but we do not accept small contributions like readme changes or a small change in a function (and dont contribute slop ai code please 🙏).

 ## Table of Contents